webhookdb/webhookdb-cli/MANUAL.md

 Print information about the current user.

 `--format, -f=""`: Format of the output.
-One of: json, csv, table, raw (default: "table")
+One of: json, csv, table, raw (default: table)

 ## `login`, `signup`, `signin`, `register`